 Approval scenario 2: Stays exceeding temporary limits

-For short-term use, Tiny Homes on Wheels can be placed on a property for up to 2 consecutive days per visit or a total of 60 days per year without approval.
-If occupants stay longer you’ll need council approval.
+For short-term use, Tiny Homes on Wheels can be placed on a property for up to 2 caravans or tents if they are not occupied for more than 2 consecutive days and more than 60 days in any period of 12 months without approval.

 This typically involves a DA or permission to classify the property as a caravan park or camping ground, depending on the duration and frequency.